 Raleigh, North Carolina, along with other Southern cities like Austin and Atlanta, has recently been highlighted as the top U.S. cities for young professionals seeking career opportunities and affordable living, according to a ranking by The Wall Street Journal.

 The top metro, Raleigh, North Carolina, is the top destination for new graduates due to its strong job market and vibrant cultural scene.
-It is home to a hotbed of research institutions like Duke University.
+It is a home to a hotbed of research institutions.
 Science and tech companies like Gilead Sciences, Cisco Systems, and MetLife have opened new offices in the area, calling for new talent, according to the article.

 This is among the primary reasons BuildLabs is launching a manufacturing facility in Nash County, North Carolina—just 45 minutes from Raleigh and Durham.
 When it came to location, I had my eye for some time on the Research Triangle, the region home to three Tier-1 research universities, as well as other colleges, HBCUs, and institutes.
 Given our high-tech approach to design and construction, this makes the area a hotbed for quality talent that could support the next chapter of BuildLabs.
 Our company is here to bridge the quality craftsmanship of the past with the innovative and sustainable building practices of the future.
 I couldn’t think of a better location with a better local workforce.